 LUDWIG, Alfred.
 Vienna 9.10.1832 — Prague 12.6.1912.
 Austrian Indologist.
 Professor in Prague.
 Son of Johannes L., a teacher of French, and Ludowika Köckh, grew up in Vienna.
 From 1852 studies of classical philology, IE linguistics and Sanskrit at Vienna (under Boller) and Berlin (Weber).
-Ph.D.
-18??.
 From 1858 PD of classical philology at Vienna.
 From 1860 eo.
 Professor of classical philology and IE linguistics at University of Prague, from 1871 ord.
 Professor für vergleichende Sprachkunde.
 When the university was divided in 1881 into Czech and German universities, he taught at the latter (although he was also fluent in Czech).
 Retired 1901, but teaching until his death.
 Hofrat 1901.

 Ludwig was an original scholar, who followed his own ideas and became known as a biting critic.
 He started with comparative linguistics, he soon turned to Indology.
 He fell out with Grassmann and criticized Roth, admired Max Müller and Weber.
 Pischel and Benfey gave him merit.
 He knew his sources thoroughly and presented important ideas, though much of his work has now become antiquated.
 He was the first, who wanted to take the whole Vedic corpus into account in the interpretation of the Rigveda.
 In a cautious way he considered the importance of the Sāmaveda for the Rigveda.
 The 3rd volume of his Rigveda was a cultural history of the early Vedic period.
 Twenty years after his German translation he also made a new, much revised English translation, which however until recently (2019) remained unpublished.In comparative linguistics he developed his own theories, but found little support among colleagues.
 It has been stated that in the Rigveda he saw everywhere infinitives.
 Among his other interests were Greek (Iliad) and Iranian religion, further the Finnish language, which he also taught at Prague.
 Among his students was Zubatý.

 Publications: “Die Entstehung der a-Declination”, SWA 1867, 64 p.; early works on classical philology.